FabianLander/fabianlander.github.io/_posts/2025-02-28-Veech-alternative.md

 <div class="proof">
 The surface $M$ contains finitely many periodic domains, as each periodic orbit has a neighborhood of periodic orbits whose boundaries consist of saddle connections in direction $v$.
 Let's denote these domains as $D_1, \dots, D_m$.
 For each such periodic domain, we can naturally define geodesic segments orthogonal to $v$ whose induced IET captures the dynamics of the geodesic flow.

 If the closure of these domains doesn't cover all of $M$, consider a geodesic segment $S$ in the complement.
 Its induced IET must be minimal (by Theorem 1).
 We claim that the closure of the image of $S$ under the geodesic flow is bounded by periodic orbits or (a concatenation of) saddle connections.
-To see this, if we slightly extend the segment (without intersecting a saddle connection), it must be contained in the image because the new IET would also be minimal and therefore the added segment will be mapped into the old one, establishing our claim.
+To see this, we slightly extend the segment (without intersecting a saddle connection).
+This extra segment must be contained in the image because the new IET on the extended segment is also minimal and therefore the added segment will be mapped into the old one.
+In particular we can simply extend the segment until we meet a saddle connection or one of the periodic pencils.

 If any portion of the complement remains empty, we simpl y repeat this argument.
 Since there are only finitely many periodic pencils and finitely many saddle connections in direction $v$, this process must eventually terminate.
 </div>